kitswas/VirtualGamePad/Roadmap.md

 - Symmetric Key Encryption on the sockets.
   A random key can be generated on the server for each session.
 We already have a secure way to share the key. _(The user can scan the QR code or type the key.)_
   The real questions are
   1. Is it necessary?
   2. What will it cost in terms of performance?

+- Adding the two triggers to the gamepad layout.
+  - Need to determine the position of the triggers on the screen.
+(Mobile app)
+  - Handle the input on the server side.
+(PC app)
+  - The data exchange format does not need changes.

 ## Bonus XKCD Comic